Jack Van Ryder

-Jack Van Ryder (1899 – 1967) was an American cowboy and western artist, his colorful life was a series of cinematic moments, the fodder that inspired his distinctively western art.
+Jack Van Ryder (1899 – 1967) was an American cowboy and western artist.
+His colorful life was a series of cinematic moments, the fodder that inspired his distinctively western art.
 He punched cows and drove freight wagons.
 He chased wild horses and rode bucking broncos all the way from the Powder River to the Gila, from Cheyenne to Carson City, from Butte to Bisbee.
-Ryder's soft pastels colored paintings captured the dusty brooding southwestern twilight skies.
+Ryder's paintings captured the dusty brooding southwestern twilight skies.

 Life

 He was born on his father's ranch in Continental, Arizona on July 7, 1899.
 Van Ryder spent his younger days as a cowboy.
 He ran away from home at the age of 13 for the logging camps of Oregon and the Salmon fishing along the Tillamock and Trask Rivers.
 He then showed up in Montana, where he was a wrangler for four years.
 He served in the 4th and 17th U.S. Cavalry, and in the 38th US Infantry from 1917 to 1921.
 Then he returned to the West, roaming cow country from the Canada–US border to Mexico, from Colorado to California.
 He called himself "The Rambling Kid."

 In 1924, he headed to Hollywood to work as an extra in a Hoot Gibson western.
 In 1926, he was offered an art job at the Mark Sennet Studios, working on a giant relief map of California that was installed in San Francisco's Ferry Building.

 He began competing in rodeos all across the country.
 He took his paints with him as he traveled the country on the rodeo circuit.
 It was not long before he renowned as an artist and exceeded his rodeo fame.

 During World War II, he was with Consolidated Aircraft and at the end, on Long Range Submarines.
 After the war, he settled near his birthplace in Tombstone, Arizona.
 He died by a self-inflicted gunshot wound on his ranch outside of Amado in 1967.
 Jack Van Ryder epitomized the artist-cowboy and his legacy helped shape romantic views of the southwest.